Things to do in Lanzarote

 10.- Laguna Verde – Green Lagoon

 The volcanic landscapes are surprisingly varied.
 That can be appreciated around the island, especially in places such as the unique Green Lagoon in the town of El Golfo.
 It is a lake located next to the ocean.
 In fact, its waters are a filtration of the sea, but its intense green colour comes from some unique algae.
-Another name for the Laguna Verde is Charco de los Clicos
+Another name for the Laguna Verde is Charco de los Clicos.

 Charco Verde in Lanzarote